-UK, US Nuclear Submarines in Drills Under Arctic Ice amid Tensions with Russia
+UK, US Nuclear Submarines in Drills under Arctic Ice amid Tensions with Russia

 Alwaght- British and United States nuclear submarines are taking part in a joint naval exercise currently underway in the icy waters of the Arctic Ocean.

-Armed with Tomahawk cruise missiles and Spearfish heavy torpedoes, the HMS Trenchant is the first British nuclear sub to be deployed under the Arctic ice in a decade.
+Armed with Tomahawk cruise missiles and Spearfish heavy torpedoes, the HMS Trenchant is the first British nuclear submarine to be deployed under the Arctic ice in a decade.

 It joined a pair of the US Navy’s fast attack submarines the USS Hartford and USS Connecticut, both of which surfaced in the Arctic Circle on March 10 as part of the multinational maritime Ice Exercise 2018.